Analyzing Marketing Alliance (OTCMKTS:MAAL) & Willis Towers Watson Public (NASDAQ:WTW)

 Analyst Ratings

-This is a summary of recent recommendations for Marketing Alliance and Willis Towers Watson Public, as provided by MarketBeat.
+This is a summary of current ratings and target prices for Willis Towers Watson Public and Marketing Alliance, as provided by MarketBeat.

 |Sell Ratings